arian/mootools-datepicker/README.md

 - months_title: (*function*, defaults to a function which returns `date.format('%b %Y')`) A function that returns the title for the monthpicker with as arguments the date object and the options object.
 - days_title:  (*function*, defaults to a function which returns `date.format('%b %Y')`) A function that returns the title for the daypicker with as arguments the date object and the options object.
 - time_title: (*function*, defaults to a function which returns `(options.pickOnly == 'time') ?
 Locale.get('DatePicker.select_a_time') : date.format('%d %B, %Y')`) A function that returns the title for the timepicker with as arguments the date object and the options object.
+- timezoneOffsetInMillis (*number*, defaults to 0) An offset of the currents browser timezone and the users timezone in milliseconds.
+Can be used to show correct dates if your application works on another timezone than the users browser.

 ### Events: